capeman29/TMinUI/BOXART.md

 The example Infile.bmp is actually a save state preview taken direclty from the device, state previews are stored in /mnt/sdcard/.userdata/shared/.minui/<EMU_FOLDER>/\<gamename\>.\<ext\>.\<slot\>.bmp

-MyMinUI add 2 more ways to get a boxart/game preview directly on the device:
+#MyMinUI add 2 more ways to get a boxart/game preview directly on the device:

-In menu game select "make Boxart" to create a boxart of the current game screen In "Tools/Convert Boxart" You can batch converting the images from a directory with a specific format.
+In menu game select "make Boxart" to create a boxart of the current game screen In "Tools/Convert Boxart" You can batch converting the images (png and bmp format only) from a directory with a specific format.
 Currently the source directory is fixed in code, just copy the images You want to convert in the folder "/mnt/sdcard/Tools/${PLATFORM}/Convert Boxart.pak/srcimgdir" all converted images are stored in
 "/mnt/sdcard/Tools/${PLATFORM}/Convert Boxart.pak/srcimgdir/outdir", the outdir is auto created if not existing.